Murphy's 3 RBIs leads Diamondbacks in 5-3 win | WHIZ News

 TRAINER’S ROOM

-Diamondbacks: OF Steven Sousa (pectoral) will begin a rehab assignment as a designated hitter with Single-A Visalia on Tuesday. .
-OF A.J.
+Diamondbacks: OF Steven Sousa (pectoral) will begin a rehab assignment as a designated hitter with Single-A Visalia on Tuesday. … OF A.J.
 Pollock (thumb) took part in hitting activities.
-“I heard that it went well and he felt OK,” manager Torey Lovullo said.
+“I heard that it went well and he felt OK,” Lovullo said.

 Marlins: C J.T.
 Realmuto (right wrist) missed his second consecutive game after being hit by a foul ball in Sunday’s game.